allegro/blog/_posts/2021-10-25-clean-architecture-story.md

 }
 ```

-However, we identified a hidden assumption regarding schedule definition — and we can test retrieval of
+However, we identified a hidden assumption regarding the schedule definition — and we can test retrieval of
 a schedule — with definition of schedule creator if required — without any irrelevant details,
 like database, UI, framework and so on.
 Test only business rules, without unnecessary details.
 ####### [github](https://github.com/michal-kowalcze/clean-architecture-example/commit/6dfeee53554a4ccf37e81aa50a2bd24af7e02cce)